-There are many ways to place components on the job canvas, and just as many was to link them together.
+There are many ways to place components on the job canvas, and just as many ways to link them together.
 My preference is to fundamentally start ‘top to bottom’, then work ‘left and right’ where a left bound flow is generally an error path, and a right and/or downward bound flow is the desired, or normal path.
-Avoiding link lines that cross over themselves whereever possible is good, and as of v6.0.1, the nicely curved link lines adopt this strategy quite well.
+Avoiding link lines that cross over themselves wherever possible is good, and as of v6.0.1, the nicely curved link lines adopt this strategy quite well.

-For me, I am uncomfortable with the ‘zig-zag’ pattern, where components are placed ‘left to right’ serially, then once it goes to the right most edge boundry the next component drops down and back to the left side edge for more of the same; I think this pattern is awkward and can be harder to maintain, but I get it (easy to write).
+For me, I am uncomfortable with the ‘zig-zag’ pattern, where components are placed ‘left to right’ serially, then once it goes to the rightmost edge boundary the next component drops down and back to the left side edge for more of the same; I think this pattern is awkward and can be harder to maintain, but I get it (easy to write).
 Use this pattern if you must but it may indicate the possibility that the job is doing more than it should or may not be organized properly.

 Atomic Job Modules ~ Parent/Child Jobs

 Big jobs with lots of components, simply put, are just hard to understand and maintain.
 Avoid this by breaking them down into smaller jobs, or units of work wherever possible.
 Then execute them as child jobs from a parent job (using the tRunJob component) whose purpose includes the control and execution of them.
 This also creates the opportunity to handle errors better and what happens next.
 Remember a cluttered job can be hard to understand, difficult to debug/fix, and almost impossible to maintain.
-Simple, smaller jobs that have clear purpose jump off the canvas as to their intent, almost always easy to debug/fix, and maintenance, comparitevely a breeze.
+Simple, smaller jobs that have clear purpose jump off the canvas as to their intent, almost always easy to debug/fix, and maintenance, comparatively a breeze.

-While it is perfectly acceptable to create nested Parent/Child job hierarchies, there are practicle limitations to consider.
+While it is perfectly acceptable to create nested Parent/Child job hierarchies, there are practical limitations to consider.
 Depending upon job memory utilization, passed parameters, test/debug concerns, and parallelization techniques (described below), a good job design pattern should not exceed 3 nested levels of tRunJob Parent/Child calls.
 While it is safe to perhaps go deeper, I think that with good reasons, 5 levels should be more than enough for any use case.

 tRunJob vs Joblets